 Why it’s so awesome: If you enjoy museums, then you’ll love this one.
 It’s one of the most famous places in Manchester for tourists and locals alike.
 The museum is housed within a stunning gothic-style building and contains a range of relics that explore the archaeology and the ancient history of England and the world as a whole.

 What to do there: With more than 4 million items, you’ll need a bit of time to see everything at this venue.
 There are several different galleries, each focused on a different aspect of history including the ancient world, fossils, and world culture.
 Don’t miss the special exhibition on the natural history of Manchester or the vivarium, a live collection of reptiles and frogs.
 Also, don’t miss Stan the T.Rex, who holds pride of place and boasts the best-preserved tyrannosaurus rex skull in the world.

-Why it’s so awesome: Sometimes, you just want a sophisticated night out on the town, and this hall gives you the perfect chance to indulge that fantasy.
+Why it’s so awesome: Checking out the music scene is one of the coolest things to do in Manchester so why not start off with a sophisticated night out on the town, and this hall gives you the perfect chance to indulge that fantasy.
 It’s a lovely building that is home to 3 resident orchestras and holds a range of musical performances throughout the year.

 What to do there: If you want an elegant night out with musical accompaniment, then find out what’s on at this venue while you’re in Manchester.
 The Bridgewater Hall hosts a wide range of musical genres, so no matter what you enjoy, you’ll find a show that you’ll enjoy.

 #19 – Manchester Arndale – A great place in Manchester if you love to shop!